How to Build a Gravel Driveway: Complete DIY Guide

 1. Spread 2-3" loose depth over compacted base

-2. Rake smooth, maintaining crown/slope
+2. Rake smooth, holding the crown/slope

 3. Use string line to check grade